anoxxxy/dexyspajs/README.md

 # DexySPA.js - developed by @anoxxxy
-Lighweight basic single-page application (SPA) template with a navigation menu using Bootstrap 4 ans JQuery.
+Lighweight basic single-page application (SPA) template with a navigation menu using Bootstrap 5.

 DexySPA.js demo - https://anoxxxy.github.io/dexyspajs

-This code provides a lighweight basic single-page application (SPA) template with a navigation menu using Bootstrap 4 ans JQuery.
+This code provides a lighweight basic single-page application (SPA) template with a navigation menu using Bootstrap 5.
 It allows users to navigate between different pages within the application without refreshing the entire page.

 The code sets up a navigation menu with tabs for different pages such as About, Bot, Balance, Login, and Logout.
 Each tab corresponds to a specific section on the page, which can be customized with content.